Make saving a game

 Prepare for rainy days

-While life insurance may not register as a wealth management tool, a low-cost term life policy can serve as an income replacement vehicle or even supplement caregiving responsibilities you may have for parents or extended family.
-Rather than a luxury, life insurance is actually less than what you’d typically spend to eat a meal out and can provide a much-needed layer of security for both expected and unexpected end-of-life expenses.
+While life insurance may not come to mind as a wealth management tool, a budget-friendly life insurance policy can serve as an income replacement vehicle or even supplement caregiving responsibilities you may have for parents or extended family.
+Rather than a luxury, many life insurance policies are actually less than what you’d typically spend to eat a meal out and can provide a much-needed layer of security for both expected and unexpected end-of-life expenses.

 You may think that your employer-based plan is sufficient, but have you given thought to what will be left behind for your loved ones on top of your final expenses?
 From rent to education and childcare, necessities can quickly become unmanageable in the event your household loses a breadwinner.